How To Set up Miracast And Troubleshoot Its Problems In Windows 10

-If Miracast is not working, then you might want to try to update your drivers.
+If Miracast is not working, update your drivers.
 Device driver is software that informs the operating system and other software how to interact with particular hardware.
 It is rather like a translator between software and hardware, since they often are created by different manufacturers, companies, or people.
 The driver facilitates smooth communication between hardware and software.
 In most cases, computers are unable to send and receive data correctly without drivers.
 If the appropriate driver is not installed, the device might not function properly.
-To update Display adapter and Network adapter driver you will need to use Device Manager.
-To open Device Manager, right-click the Start button and select "Device Manager" result from the contextual menu or type "device manager" in Search and click the "Device Manager" result.
+To update Display adapter and Network adapter driver, use Device Manager.
+To open Device Manager, right-click the Start button and select the "Device Manager" result from the contextual menu, or type "device manager" in Search and click the "Device Manager" result.

-In Device Manager you will see a list of devices connected to your computer.
-Find "Display adapters" category and expand it, right click your display adapter and select "Update driver" from the contextual menu.
+In Device Manager, you will see a list of devices connected to your computer.
+Find the "Display adapters" category and expand it, right click your display adapter, and select "Update driver" from the contextual menu.

-You will be asked if you want to search for updated driver software automatically or to browse your computer for driver software.
-If you select the first option, then Windows will search your computer and the Internet for the latest driver software for your device.
-If you select the second option, then you will have to locate and install the drivers manually.
-Using this option requires having downloaded driver on your computer or USB flash drive.
-We recommend you to select the first option, select it and follow the instructions.
-If first option does not solve the problem, then download the latest drivers from the manufacturer's website.
+You will be asked if you want to search for an updated driver software automatically or to browse your computer for driver software.
+If you select the first option, Windows will search your computer and the Internet for the latest driver software for your device.
+If you select the second option, you must locate and install drivers manually.
+Using this option requires having previously downloaded a driver on your computer or USB flash drive.
+We recommend that you select the first option - select it and follow the instructions.
+If first option does not solve the problem, download the latest drivers from the manufacturer's website.

-Once you have your display adapter up to date, find "Network adapters" category in the Device Manager's list and repeat the steps.
-See if this solved the problem and Miracast is now working without problems.
+Once the display adapter is up-to-date, find the "Network adapters" category in the Device Manager's list and repeat the steps.
+See if this solves the problem and Miracast is now working without problems.

-Another way to update or install new drivers for devices is to do it by using third-party software such as Snappy Driver Installer.
 Snappy Driver Installer (SDI) is a powerful free driver updater tool for Windows that can store its entire collection of drivers offline.
-Having offline drivers gives Snappy Driver Installer the ability to have access to fast driver updates, even if there is no active internet connection on your computer.
-Snappy Driver works with both 32-bit and 64-bit versions of Windows 10, Windows 8, Windows 7, Windows Vista, it works with Windows XP as well.
-Drivers are downloaded through Snappy Driver Installer in what are called driverpacks, which are simply just collections (packs) of drivers for various hardware like sound devices, video cards, network adapters etc. It can also show duplicate drivers and invalid drivers.
-It separates the updates that require you to restart your computer so it would be easier for you to distinguish them from the rest.
+Having offline drivers gives Snappy Driver Installer the ability to have access to fast driver updates, even if there is no active Internet connection on your computer.
+Snappy Driver works with both 32-bit and 64-bit versions of Windows 10, Windows 8, Windows 7, Windows Vista, and also works with Windows XP.
+Drivers are downloaded through Snappy Driver Installer in 'driverpacks', which are simply collections (packs) of drivers for various hardware such as sound devices, video cards, network adapters, etc. It can also show duplicate drivers and invalid drivers.
+It separates the updates that require you to restart your computer so that they are easier to distinguish.
 You can download Snappy Driver Installer from here.

 Check WLAN AutoConfig Service

-Windows Services (also know as services.msc), are used to modify how Windows services run on your system.
+Windows Services (also know as services.msc) are used to modify how Windows services run on your system.
 These services are responsible for running available programs and managing many system settings and resources.
 You can modify a service's settings for security, troubleshooting, and performance-related reasons.
-In this case you need to check if the WLAN AutoConfig service is running and it is startup type is set to Automatic.
+In this case, you need to check if the WLAN AutoConfig service is running and if it is a startup type set to Automatic.
 WLAN AutoConfig service provides the logic required to configure, discover, connect to, and disconnect from a wireless local area network.
 It also contains the logic to turn your computer into a software access point that other devices or computers can connect to your computer wirelessly using a WLAN adapter that can support this.
-To check if the WLAN AutoConfig service is running and it is startup type is set to Automatic you need to open Run dialog box first.
+To check if the WLAN AutoConfig service is running and it is a startup type is set to automatic, open the Run dialog box.
 Press Windows (Win) key + R, or simply right-click Start and select "Run" from the contextual menu.
-In Run dialog box type "services.msc" and press Enter or click "OK".
+In the Run dialog box, type "services.msc" and press Enter or click "OK".

 You will see a list of Windows services, find WLAN AutoConfig and right-click it, select "Properties" from the contextual menu.

-In WLAN AutoConfig Properties window find "Startup type" and set it to "Automatic".
-Make sure that "Service status" is running.
+In the WLAN AutoConfig Properties window, find "Startup type" and set it to "Automatic".
+Ensure that "Service status" is running.
 If it is not, then press the "Start" button to start it.
 Click "Apply" and exit Windows Services.
 Try to restart your computer and see if Miracast is now working.

 Restore Your System Using Restore Points

-If Miracast stopped working recently, after you installed some software or made any other changes that could affect Miracast, then we recommend you to use System Restore.
+If Miracast stopped working after you installed software or made other changes that could affect it, we recommend you use System Restore.
 A restore point is a collection of important system files stored by System Restore on a given date and time.
 System Restore reverts everything to a saved restore point, but first, you must have one recorded.
 If a restore point does not exist on your computer, System Restore has nothing to revert to.
 To use this tool, you must have created restore points.
 With a created restore point, this feature will bring your system back to the previous working state, without affecting your files and data.
 If you have any system restore points that were created before you started experiencing problems with Miracast, you might be able to fix the problem by performing a System Restore.
-To restore your system, launch Run.
-To start it, press the Windows Key + R and type "rstrui.exe".
+To restore your system, launch Run by pressing the Windows Key + R and type "rstrui.exe".
 In the Run dialog box, press Enter or click "OK".

 In the System Restore window, click "Next".

 If there are restore points created, you will see a list of them.
-Mark the "Show more restore points" checkbox and it should display more restore points.
-Select the restore point that suits you best (depending on the time created etc.) and click "Next".
+Mark the "Show more restore points" checkbox, which should display more restore points.
+Select the most appropriate restore point (depending on the time created, etc.) and click "Next".

-That's it, we hope this guide was helpful and now you know how to set up Miracast on Windows 10 and how to troubleshoot the most common problems.
-If there are any other methods that solved problems with Miracast for you and they are not mentioned in our guide - to not hesitate to share it with us and with the others by leaving a comment in our comment section below.
+We hope this guide was helpful and you can now set up Miracast on Windows 10 and are able to troubleshoot common problems.
+If you know of other methods that solve problems with Miracast, not mentioned in our guide, please share them with us by leaving a comment in the section below.

 Video Showing How To Set Up Miracast And Troubleshoot Its Problems: